bagolol/cv_rocco_righi/README.md

 During my time at Makers Academy I have:

-- learnt how to build full stack web applications written in Ruby and JavaScript *Ruby (Ruby-on-Rails) and JavaScript (MEAN JS)*,
+- learnt how to build full stack web applications written in Ruby and JavaScript.
+*Ruby (Ruby-on-Rails) and JavaScript (MEAN JS)*

 - acquired a solid understanding of *TDD* (e.g. Rspec, Capybara, Jasmine, Protractor) and Agile practices.
-I'm at ease with version control (Git) and with project management tools (Trello and Waffle),
+I'm at ease with version control (Git) and with project management tools (Trello and Waffle)

-- practiced Pair Programming (throughout) and worked in teams of 4 to 10 people with different skills and approaches.
+- practiced Pair Programming (throughout) and worked in teams of 4 to 10 people with different skills and approaches

 Languages